MicrosoftEdge/WebView2Feedback/specs/FileTypePolicy.md

                 // This will consent to save the file.
                 //
                 // 'IsTrustedUri' should be your own helper method
-                // to determine whether a uri is trusted. if (wcscmp(extension_lower.c_str(), L".eml") == 0 && IsTrustedUri(uri))
+                // to determine whether the uri is trusted. if (wcscmp(extension_lower.c_str(), L".eml") == 0 && IsTrustedUri(uri))
                 {
                     CHECK_FAILURE(args->put_SuppressDefaultPolicy(TRUE));